tinne26/kage-desk/docs/tutorials/intro/06_uniforms.md

 The answer is yes: **uniforms** are variables whose values can be set from your CPU-side code and sent to the GPU for use with your shader.

-In order to show how to use uniforms, we will try to draw a filled circle using a shader.
+In order to demonstrate how to use uniforms, we will try to draw a filled circle using a shader.
 Our draw function was something like this in the previous chapter:
 ```Golang

 func (self *Game) Draw(screen *ebiten.Image) {